Lawmakers pass state budget, make few adjustments from governor’s plan

-Replacing the Nebraska State Penitentiary in Lincoln with a new, 1,500-bed facility still won’t solve the state’s chronic prison overcrowding, some senators argued Thursday.
+The state plans to replace the Nebraska State Penitentiary in Lincoln with a new, 1,500-bed facility, but a consultant says it won’t solve the state’s chronic prison overcrowding.
 (Rebecca S. Gratz for the Nebraska Examiner)

 LINCOLN — State lawmakers gave a final OK Thursday to a two-year budget that calls for about $5.3 billion a year in spending, with an average increase of 2.2%.

 The austere budget sets aside a generous amount for cuts in state income taxes and increases in tax credits for property taxes, as well as allocating the final funds for a $366 million state prison and reserving $574 million for the Perkins County Canal.

 Also created under the budget is a $1 billion “education future fund” intended to pay the $1,500-per-student foundation aid to K-12 schools proposed by Gov. Jim Pillen.

 The legislative budget made very few changes to the spending proposal from the governor.
 Major changes include upping the yearly budget for the University of Nebraska system by 2.5% a year rather than 2%, and allocating an extra $80 million for increased pay for providers of social services, who are struggling to keep and hire staff.

 During debate Thursday, Omaha Sen. Terrell McKinney and Lincoln Sen. George Dungan urged the state to do more to reduce the state’s chronic prison overcrowding and to prevent repeat crimes by inmates.